All Americans can now travel legally to Cuba -- with some limitations.

 And, while your tour may include stops at museums, historic sites, or even the Bay of Pigs or a local Communist Party block meeting, purely recreational activities -- like visiting the beach or scuba diving -- are prohibited from tour itineraries, which are limited to experiences that brings American and Cuban people together.

 Schedules are typically packed with activities in order to comply with the State Department’s mandate and federal law, so it remains to be seen whether in practice travelers are able to slip away in their limited free time to take a dip in the Caribbean or sample the local mojitos.

 Insight Cuba is offering several options for Cuba travel, including a three-night weekend in Havana and seven-night trips that see more of the country.
 Tour prices include all lodging, activities, in-country transportation and meals, but not the cost of the necessary charter flight from Miami to Havana.

 Other Ways to Travel to Cuba

-Until and if the remaining aspects of the Cuba travel restrictions are lifted by the U.S. government, tours like those offered by Insight Cuba will be the only legal way for most Americans to visit the Caribbean island nation.
+Until and if the remaining aspects of the Cuba travel restrictions are lifted by the U.S. government, tours like these will be the only legal way for most Americans to visit the Caribbean island nation.